anseki/jquery-plainoverlay/README.md

 *NOTE:* If this option is specified in the [`show`](#show) method, declared Function or the variable the Function is assigned should be specified (Don't specify the function expression).
 Because the [`show`](#show) method may be called again, and the *function expression* generates the new Function every time.
 The *"function statement"* and the *"function operator"* are different.
 See [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#Defining_functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#Defining_functions)
-For example: this code is OK.
+For example, this code is OK:

 ```js
 function handler(event) { console.log(event); }